Zylann/godot_heightmap_plugin/addons/zylann.hterrain/doc/main.md

 3) Create a HTerrain node

 4) Select its data property, and load the .tres resource you saved earlier.
 Doing that should make a terrain appear.
-If you can't see it, make sure you have a light or an environment in your scene.
+If you can't see it, make sure you have a light or an environment with ambient light enabled in your scene.

 5) Change the resolution if needed, then click the Heightmap menu --> Save